MEET OUR fantastic mentors!

 After Rebecca's degree in Applied Psychology, She completed her masters degree in Occupational Psychology in the UK.
 She worked in consulting for 8 years in London and returned to Ireland nearly 5 years ago when She joined Accenture Strategy.
 She is now part of Accenture's new Global Centre for Innovation, called The Dock.
 She works with their clients to explore what innovation really means for them and their businesses.

 Kathy Kelly, Investment Associate

 Kathy is an Investment Associate with Atlantic Bridge Capital based in Dublin.
-Atlantic Bridge is a Global Growth Equity Technology Fund with over $500 million of assets under management across five Funds, investing in technology companies in Europe, the US and China.
+Atlantic Bridge is a Global Growth Equity Technology Fund.
 Kathy works on deal sourcing, due diligence of potential investments, Fund marketing and supports the Investor Relations activities for Atlantic Bridge.
 Kathy previously worked as a Business Analyst in Microsoft, specifically managing the Academic Developer Programs for EMEA.